The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Wisconsin, US

 English, Spanish

-James Napier is a Neurologist in Green Bay, Wisconsin.
+James Napier is a Neurologist practicing medicine in Green Bay, Wisconsin.
 Dr. Napier is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Autosomal Dominant Partial Epilepsy with Auditory Features, Seizures, Parkinson's Disease, and Movement Disorders.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Autosomal Dominant Partial Epilepsy with Auditory Features, Seizures, Parkinson's Disease, and Movement Disorders.
+Dr. Napier is board certified in American Board Of Internal Medicine.

 Advanced in Light Chain Deposition Disease (LCDD)